 Chuck Edwards is a businessman currently serving as State Senator representing District 48 in the North Carolina General Assembly.
 After winning his first-ever election, the NC Senate Primary Election in March of 2016, he was appointed by Governor Pat McCrory to the seat in August that same year to fill the unexpired term of Senator Tom Apodaca, who retired.
 That November Chuck was elected to his first full term.

 During his tenure, Chuck has steadily gained recognition among his peers in the Senate for his ability to apply his business acumen and his personal values to issues before that body.
 As a result, he has amassed an impressive list of committee assignments through which he has already played a significant role in improving the lives of those living in his district, and for all North Carolinians.

 A proven leader in business and in serving his community, Chuck started out with little but ambition and the willingness to apply himself to whatever task he saw before him.
-As his hard work began to pay off, he sought ways to give back to his community, always with the desire that others might have the same opportunities for success that he has enjoyed.
+As his hard work began to pay off, he sought ways to give back to his community, always with the desire that others might have the same opportunities for success with which he has been blessed.
 Today it is that same hope for others that defines his service in the NC Senate.